How is ACE Learning different from previous protocols, and why isn’t it referred to as the 9th Edition?

 How should schools set up their Internal Reflection Committees?

 There are several factors involved in how schools choose to set up their committees for the year-long Internal Reflection that leads to the External Review Visit.
 The goal is to involve the whole community in some way in the process.
 Ideally a workshop that includes all stakeholder groups would be held toward the end of the Internal Reflection as the school's report takes final shape.

 The size of your learning community is one factor to consider.
-Some schools organize their committees around the three pillars of A-C-E, others have ten separate committees, one for each Learning Principle while others group principles in ways that make sense to them.
+Some schools organize their committees around the three pillars of ACE, others have ten separate committees, one for each Learning Principle.
 The process is yours, so you can organize it in any way that will be meaningful to your community.

 First, for each of the ten Learning Principles, a school is asked to develop plans that are aligned with each Principle and that will help the school reach the goals it has articulated as "Where we want to be".
 After reviewing the range of plans developed for each Learning Principle, the school — most likely led by the ACE Design Team (steering committee) — develops 4-6 Major Learning Plans that draw on the plans expressed for each Principle.
 In some cases, plans for a few of the ten Principles may coalesce into one of Major Learning Plans.
 (One example from an ACE-aligned school: "Cultivate a culture of coaching").
 In other cases, a school may identify individual plans aligned with Learning Principles that would have the greatest positive impact on learning at the school, and considers those plans the ‘Major Learning Plans’.
 The learning community's collective efforts in the following months and years aim to achieve the goals expressed in these plans.